John O. Brennan: Early life

-Brennan was born in North Bergen, New Jersey, the son of Owen and Dorothy (Dunn) Brennan.
-His Irish father, a blacksmith, emigrated from County Roscommon, Republic of Ireland, to New Jersey in 1948.
-He attended the Immaculate Heart of Mary Elementary School and graduated from Saint Joseph of the Palisades High School in West New York, New Jersey.
+Brennan was born and raised in North Bergen, New Jersey, the son of Owen V. and Dorothy (Dunn) Brennan.
+His Irish father, a blacksmith, emigrated from County Roscommon, Ireland, to New Jersey in 1948.
+He became a steamfitter, working in Hoboken at Maxwell House.
+His mother was born in Jersey City and was raised in Hoboken.
+His mother was a graduate of Sacred Heart Academy and employed by the Moore-McCormick shipping company as well as being an active community volunteer.
+His family includes a sister and a brother.
+Brennan attended the Immaculate Heart of Mary Elementary School and was graduated from Saint Joseph of the Palisades High School in West New York, New Jersey.

 Education

-Brennan attended Fordham University, graduating with a B.A. in political science in 1977.
-While a college student, in 1976, he voted for the Communist Party USA candidate for president, Gus Hall.
-He has later described his vote as a way of "signaling my unhappiness with the system", specifically the partisanship of the Watergate era.
+Brennan attended Fordham University and earned a B.A. in political science in 1977.
+His studies included a junior year abroad learning Arabic and taking courses at the American University in Cairo.
+He speaks Arabic fluently.
+While a college student, he voted for the Communist Party USA candidate, Gus Hall, in the 1976 presidential election.
+He later described his vote as a way of "signaling my unhappiness with the system", specifically the partisanship of the Watergate era.
 After Fordham, Brennan attended the University of Texas at Austin, receiving a Master of Arts in government with a concentration in Middle East studies in 1980.
-He speaks Arabic fluently.
-His studies included a junior year abroad learning Arabic and taking courses at the American University in Cairo.

-While riding a bus to class at Fordham, he saw an ad in The New York Times that said that the CIA was recruiting.
+While riding a bus to class, he saw a CIA recruiting ad in The New York Times.
 He decided that a CIA career would be a good match for his "wanderlust" and his desire for public service.
 He applied to the CIA in 1980.
-During his application he admitted during a lie-detector test that he had voted for the Communist Party candidate four years earlier.
-To his surprise, he was still accepted; he later said that he finds it heartening that the CIA valued freedom of speech.
+During the application process, he admitted during a lie-detector test that he had voted for the Communist Party candidate four years earlier.
+To his surprise, he was still accepted; he later said that he found it heartening that the CIA valued freedom of speech.